Voiasis/Sakura-Nova/README.md

 5. Rename the .zip you just made to .vpk
 6. Install the vpk on your Vita

+Fix for game crash:

+1. Start the game
+2. Open `Settings`
+3. Tap the `VOICE VOLUME` slider
+4. Press `X`
+5. Hold D-Pad left until the slider stops moving

+Make sure to save the game to keep the new settings

 Created using [Ren'Py PSVita Distribution Tool](https://github.com/SonicMastr/renpy-vita/releases/tag/v1.0)